By Tim Lambert

 In Tudor towns streets were also narrow.
 Upper stories of buildings jutted out over lower stories.
 These were called jetties.
 At night the streets were dark and dangerous.
 Quite apart from the danger of being robbed it was easy to have an accident in dark, unpaved streets.
-In London you could hire a linkboy with a lamp to light your way.
+In London, you could hire a link boy with a lamp to light your way.

 The history of English towns

 London grew enormously in the 16th century.
 In 1500 the town was encompassed by its walls but by 1600 rich men had built houses along the Strand joining London to Westminster.
-In the Middle Ages the church owned about 1/4 of the land in London.
+In the Middle Ages, the church owned about 1/4 of the land in London.
 When Henry VIII dissolved the monasteries it released a great deal of land for new buildings.

 Along the walls of Tudor London were several gates, Aldgate, Bishopsgate, Moorgate, Cripplegate, Aldersgate, Newgate and Ludgate.
 Two of the gates were used as prisons, Ludgate and Newgate.
-Furthermore the body parts of traitors who had been hung drawn and quartered were displayed over the gates as a warning.
+Furthermore, the body parts of traitors who had been hung drawn and quartered were displayed over the gates as a warning.

 Over the River Thames was London Bridge, which had buildings along its length.
 (Many of them had shops on the ground floor).
 South of the Thames was the large suburb of Southwark.
-The River Thames was a major transport 'artery' as Tudor London was the largest port in England.
+The River Thames was a major transport route as Tudor London was the largest port in England.
 Sailing ships sailed to quays just before London Bridge and there were also smaller boats owned by watermen for transporting people along the Thames.
 Tudor monarchs and other rich people had their own barges.
-There were also many fishermen in London and The Thames teemed with fish like salmon, trout, perch, flounder and beam.
-However The Thames sometimes froze over and fairs were held on it.
+There were also many fishermen in London and The Thames teemed with fish like salmon, trout, perch, flounder, and beam.
+However, The Thames sometimes froze over and fairs were held on it.
 At 9 pm in summer and at dusk in winter church bells rang the curfew and the city gates were locked.

-Goods were sometimes transported by pack horse (horses with bags on their sides).
-Also carriers with covered wagons carried goods and sometimes passengers.
+Goods were sometimes transported by packhorse (horses with bags on their sides).
+Also, carriers with covered wagons carried goods and sometimes passengers.
 However when possible people preferred to transport goods by water.
-All around England there was a 'coastal trade'.
+All around England, there was a 'coastal trade'.
 Goods from one part of the country, such as coal, were taken by sea to other parts.